-A little about me if you’re new to my blog: I’m an artist by training, though hadn’t really delved into watercolor; my career as a graphic designer has been exchanged in the last few years for the world of papercrafting, which is also incorporating much of my fine art talent as well.
+A little about me if you’re new to my blog: I’m an artist by training, though hadn’t really delved into watercolor; my career as a graphic designer has been exchanged in the last few years to work as an independent artist and crafter.
 This post is intended primarily for crafters – or new watercolorists who just want to try things out.

 This is a really really really long post.
 Please feel free to bookmark it or pin it and come back.
-But scroll to the bottom, I have a little giveaway!
 Before I get into the meat of things, let me tell you what’s going to be coming up: this post is in a few sections, so you can scroll to the area you’re interested in, or just make your way through from the top.

 - Paints and papers